FarisZR/FarisZR.com/content/post/contact-calendar-dav-sync-Radicale-docker/index.en.md

 echo -n "your password" | mkpasswd --method=bcrypt
 ```

-and then create a file called `users' in the mounted `config' directory.
+Then create a file called `users` in the mounted `config` directory.
 It should be formatted like this:

 ```htpasswd